Staples, Minnesota: Transportation

 The Amtrak station sees more than 5,000 riders a year get on or off the daily Empire Builder service.
 The west bound train from Chicago and St Paul arrives an hour or two after midnight, heading toward Fargo and Seattle/Portland.
 East bound Empire Builders from Fargo arrive about 4 a.m. heading toward a daylight arrival in St Paul and an afternoon arrival in Chicago.

 The city of Staples has the junction of the BNSF Railway between their Staples Subdivision and the Brainerd Subdivision.

 Media

 The official weekly newspaper of Staples is the Staples World, with a circulation of 2,400.

+Education

+The Staples-Motley High School is located in the city.